joseeden/joeden/docs/005-Cybersecurity/002-Asset-Security/007-Data-Loss-Prevention.md

 - Protects against data leakage across channels like email, web, and endpoints.
 - Involves content discovery, classification, encryption, and policy enforcement.

+### DLP Mechanisms

+DLP solutions use the following mechanisms in action:

+- **Pattern matching**

+   - Detects sensitive formats like credit card and Social Security numbers
+   - Scans for terms like "confidential", "proprietary", or "top secret"
+   - Uses algorithms to minimize false positives

+- **Watermarking**

+   - Labels documents with electronic tags for tracking
+   - Monitors movement across networks to enforce policy
+   - Logs access and sharing of sensitive files for compliance

+### Identity Finder

+Identity Finder is a host-based tool that scans systems for sensitive information.

+- Scans for data like Social Security numbers, passwords, and credit card numbers
+- Users can delete or encrypt sensitive files based on the findings

-## Endpoint DLP System
+## Endpoint DLP

-An Endpoint Data Loss Prevention (DLP) system is a security solution designed to monitor and control data transfers on endpoint devices such as laptops, desktops, smartphones, and tablets.
+Also known as **Host-based DLP**, the Endpoint DLP system is a security solution designed to monitor and control data transfers on endpoint devices such as laptops, desktops, smartphones, and tablets.

   - Detects sensitive data based on predefined rules.
   - Prevents unauthorized data transfers.